wakco/enrollmentComplete/README.md

 # enrollmentComplete
-A script for setting up a Mac with Jamf Pro, to be executed initially by the Jamf Pro event/trigger enrollmentComplete
+A script for setting up a Mac with Jamf Pro, to be executed initially by the Jamf Pro event/trigger enrollmentComplete **WARNING: Not compatible with macOS 26 Tahoe, due to changes by Apple in DEP enrolment process.
+I can't elaborate at this time due to Apple's NDA.**

 ## Script: OnBoarded-Checklist